 If you choose to sign with up with GlassPointe, payments are only accepted by a debit or credit card issued by a U.S. bank, unless otherwise arranged with GlassPointe.
 And, it’s important to note that equipment and training fees are non-refundable.
 (For other business and extra-income ideas that may be a better fit for you, see our list of ways to make money on the side.)

+And that’s the GlassPointe start-up costs outlined.
 Introductory costs for opening a GlassPointe franchise start at about $1,000, not including equipment upgrades or legal fees associated with forming an LLC.
 While this is a relatively low start-up cost compared to some other businesses, keep in mind that GlassPointe’s equipment and training fees are not refundable and that your earning potential may not match the estimations listed on GlassPointe’s website.
 Make sure you have a solid business plan before committing to any franchise package.